 List of Common Herbs

 Cooking herbs are an important thing to use in the kitchen.
-Along with spices, they do so much work to make your recipes taste great.
+Along with cooking spices, they do so much work to make your recipes taste great.
 No dish is complete without a little extra flavor!

 I’m explaining each one, what it tastes like, where it comes from, fresh vs dried herbs, and how to use it.
 So consider this your ultimate guide to herbs!